Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Be equipped with the necessary skills to handle project complexities, adapt to changing circumstances, and make informed decisions to achieve project goals; and
+• Be equipped with the necessary skills to handle project complexities, adapt to changing circumstances, and make informed decisions to achieve project goals.

 • Be prepared for real-world project management scenarios, enabling them to excel in managing and delivering successful projects.